 East Devon offers some great opportunities for property under 200k, and Axminster is a lovely spot for sure.
 With the coastline of Devon and Dorset a short hop away, a rail link to London and a small town vibe, this makes a nice spot for ex-Londoners to find their Devon roots.
 You’re a short drive from Exeter, and the airport, and Bristol is about an hour and a half away.

 And, at time of writing, we spotted some bargains on 3 bed homes for under £150,000.
 With garden.

 Property well under 150k can be picked up here, so its a good place to find cheap property in Devon.
 Ok, yes, you’re not coming here for the thriving cultural scene.
 But what you miss in diverse food options and live music you’ll make up for with rural idyll and affordable country housing.

 Finding property in Devon under £200,000

-We used Right Move to do our research.
+We used Right Move and Strike to do our research.
 If you are moving to Devon, make sure to check out the town you’re moving to first.
 Try and stay a few days and see it in the light of a local to help you understand if moving to Devon is really up your street.